Reference

 • Source (default): Emits entire CSV as array of records (objects if header: true, arrays if header: false)

 • Source (chunked: true): Emits one exchange per row with CSV_ROW (1-based row number) and CSV_PATH headers.
 Returns Source only (no Destination).
-Parse errors throw and are handled by the route's error handler.
+With onParseError: 'fail' (default) malformed rows are routed through the route's .error() handler and the stream continues; 'abort' reverts to fail-fast on the first bad row; 'drop' emits exchange:dropped with reason: 'parse-failed'.

 • Destination: Writes exchange body (array of objects/arrays) as CSV.
 For mode: 'append', skips header row if file exists